drewstopherlee/chowdown/_recipes/taco-lasagna.md

 - Stir in black beans and tomatoes.
 Simmer, uncovered, for 10 minutes.
 - Place 2 tortillas into greased 9x13" baking dish.
 Spread half of the refried beans and half of the beef mixture; sprinkle with 1 cup cheese.
 Repeat layers.
 Top with remaining tortillas and cheese.
 - Cover and bake at 350° for 25-30 minutes or until heated through and cheese is melted.
-- Serve immediately; store covered in the refrigerator.
+- Serve after cooling slightly; store covered in the refrigerator.

 nutrition:
     servingSize: 1 piece